 - In a small bowl whisk together the vinegar, oil, brown sugar, salt and pepper, pour over the black-eyed pea/onion/pepper combo, mix well to combine.

 - Serve right away or refrigerate until ready to serve.

-- * Note that it does seem to taste better when it’s be given time to warm up to room temperature instead of straight out of the fridge.
+* This salad does tend to taste better when it’s be given time to warm up to room temperature instead of straight out of the fridge.

 Very good article

 Sis, I love this salad every single time I make it.
 It’s what’s for dinner tonight. 🙂 Is that weird?

 Sis, I love this salad every single time.
 Oooh, Peggy!
 Mango sounds like a delicious addition.

 Made this for first time tonight.
 I added fire roasted whole kernel corn and chopped pickled jalapenos.
 Also used white instead of brown sugar.
 Turned out amazing.
 So good

 I added the fire-roasted corn, chopped pickled jalapenos, chopped mangos AND blueberries; 1/4 cup of each.
 Kept the brown sugar.
 Talk about a recipe.
 The colors were stunning.